 If you have a high-traffic but slow shop, this file will likely contain hundreds of traces.
 So to extract useful conclusions from this data, some parsing is required.
 On Hypernode there is a handy utility at your service, for Magento 1 you can use the following format:

-hypernode-fpm-slow-modules3 --cms CMS_1 which will find non-core Magento extensions in the traces.
-Do node you have to give the running cms, either Magento 1 or Magento 2:
+hypernode-fpm-slow-modules3 --cms (Magento version) which will find non-core Magento extensions in the traces.
+For cms you have to specify if its either Magento 1 or Magento 2 in the command:

 $ hypernode-fpm-slow-modules3 --cms magento_2 23-Jun-2020 08:03:03 Fooman_PdfCustomiserPicking 23-Jun-2020 08:12:30 Amasty_Shopby 23-Jun-2020 09:13:14 Mage_Sales 23-Jun-2020 09:15:41 Aschroder_SMTPPro 23-Jun-2020 09:16:38 Mage_Sales 23-Jun-2020 09:18:48 Amasty_Shopby 23-Jun-2020 09:18:48 Nexcessnet_Turpentine 23-Jun-2020 09:18:51 Nexcessnet_Turpentine 23-Jun-2020 09:54:25 Aschroder_SMTPPro 23-Jun-2020 09:58:51 Mage_Sales 23-Jun-2020 09:59:55 Aschroder_SMTPPro 23-Jun-2020 10:25:12 Amasty_Shopby